HealthInfo Canterbury

 Common symptoms of meningitis include:

 A red or purple rash is common, but it doesn't always happen.
-One or two spots can appear anywhere on the body then many more appear looking like rash or bruises.
-If you firmly press a glass on the spots and they don't fade, call 111 for urgent medical help.
+One or two spots can appear anywhere on the body then many more appear, looking like rash or bruises.
+If you firmly press a glass on the spots and they do not fade, call 111 for urgent medical help.

 Injected high doses of antibiotics can treat meningococcal disease effectively.
 But the treatment must be started as soon as possible.
 It's very important to be aware of the symptoms and get urgent medical help immediately.